Dutch set to agree to US-led chip controls to China

 Already a member?

 The move would be a major diplomatic victory for US president Joe Biden's administration, which in October announced sweeping restrictions on Beijing's access to US chipmaking technology to slow its technological and military advances.
-Dutch prime minister Mark Rutte said during a press conference on Friday that details about a ban would be communicated about in "a limited way."
+Dutch prime minister Mark Rutte said during a press conference on Friday that details about a ban would be communicated in "a limited way."

 A potential export ban of military grade semiconductor technology would "not be focused on a specific country," he said.
 "And it is very unclear if we decide on policy we would communicate about it visibly."